How To: Buy the LED lights and supplies you need for Christmas

 • Decide on a color scheme – Try White on the Roofline and Color in the landscape, this creates depth, and the white provides a nice backdrop to the color(s) in the foreground.

 • Make sure you have the proper number and lengths of extension cords, as well as triple taps, prior to starting your install.
-You will want to install with the lights ON, so having the extension cords you need prior to starting, will make this much easier.
+You will want to install with the lights ON, so having the extension cords you need before you start installing, will make this much easier.

 • Confirm, and double check your estimates, for each item you are decorating.
-It is much easier to do the install all at once, as opposed to running short, and having to find additional product so you can finish.
+It is much easier to do the install all at once, as opposed to running short, and having to find and go get additional product so you can finish.

 • Bulb style used will generally correlate with the size of the item you are decorating – Smaller items will be decorated with smaller bulb styles, and larger items will be decorated with larger bulb styles.